ensime/scala-debugger/docs/src/api/advanced-topics/what-is-the-profile-system.md

 ## Java Profile

-The pure profile is the default profile for the `ScalaVirtualMachine`.
+The Java profile is the default profile for the `ScalaVirtualMachine`.
 It adds no custom logic for any of the Scala versions; therefore, it should be able to work with Java code.

-![Java Profile Example][pure-profile-example]
+![Java Profile Example][java-profile-example]

-The pure profile adds support for caching requests, which means calls to `getOrCreateBreakpointRequest`, `getOrCreateAccessWatchpointRequest`, etc. with the same arguments will use the same JDI request underneath.
+The Java profile adds support for caching requests, which means calls to `getOrCreateBreakpointRequest`, `getOrCreateAccessWatchpointRequest`, etc. with the same arguments will use the same JDI request underneath.
 This allows you to refer to the breakpoint in a more flowing manner like the following: